palette-diagram/palette-diagram/README.md

 ## References
 - Please cite the following paper when you use the palette diagram:

-Chihiro Noguchi and Tatsuro Kawamoto, "Palette diagram: A Python package for visualization of collective categorical data," *in preparation*, (2020).
+Chihiro Noguchi and Tatsuro Kawamoto, "Palette diagram: A Python package for visualization of collective categorical data," [arXiv:2011.01934](https://arxiv.org/abs/2011.01934) (2020).

 - You can find more details about the (linear) palette diagram in the following article:

-Chihiro Noguchi and Tatsuro Kawamoto, "Evaluating network partitions through visualization," arXiv:1906.00699, *unpublished* (2019).
+Chihiro Noguchi and Tatsuro Kawamoto, "Evaluating network partitions through visualization," [arXiv:1906.00699](https://arxiv.org/abs/1906.00699), *unpublished* (2019).